blindpandas/bookworm/docs/userguides/en/bookworm.md

 ### The Reader Window

-The main window of bookworm consists of the following two parts:
+The main window of Bookworm consists of the following two parts:

 1. The "Table of contents": This part shows the e-book chapters'.
 It allows you to explore the content structure.
 Use navigation keys to navigate chapters, and press enter to navigate to specific chapter.